robusta-dev/robusta/docs/index.rst

     .. tab-item:: Crashing pods

-        .. admonition:: Send logs of crashing pods to Slack
+        .. admonition:: Example: monitor crashing pods

+            When a pod crashes, fetch the logs and send a message to Slack.

+            This is configured by default, so after installing Robusta it just works.
+If you configured it yourself, it would look like this:

             .. code-block:: yaml